Bookmark & Share

 Category Archives: Dialysis

-I am unable to make a specific diagnosis based on the information that you present.
-This sounds like a very complicated matter that must be guided by the nephrologist who is caring for your loved one.
-I suggest consultation with … Continue reading →
+I am not able to provide a specific diagnosis based on the information that you present.
+Your mother needs to have a complete history and physical examination.
+I suggest that you and your mother consult with the nephrologist who is … Continue reading →